Gérald de Palmas: Career

 In 1994, Gérald de Palmas, or just De Palmas as an artistic name, released his first album La dernière Année (The Last Year), which contains the hit song Sur la Route (On the Road).
 He won a Victoires de la Musique award in 1996.

 De Palmas released his second album Les Lois de la Nature (Laws of Nature) in 1997.
 The album was less successful than his debut album, probably due to the dramatic change in his style.
 He was in the slumps for two and a half years, until 2000.
 That's when Jean-Jacques Goldman restored his confidence and wrote a song for him titled J'en rêve encore (I still dream about it).

-De Palmas composed and wrote 10 of the 12 songs in his third album Marcher dans le sable (Walking in the sand).
+De Palmas composed and wrote 10 of the 12 songs on his third album Marcher dans le sable (Walking in the sand).
 He was reborn as a star in 2002, as he won the Victoires de la Musique and the NRJ Music Awards, while playing more than 180 concerts.
 His songs even crossed the Atlantic, when Céline Dion sang his hit song Tomber (falling) in English, titled Ten Days.
 At the end of that year, Live 2002 was released on DVD and on CD, to commemorate his great tour of 2002.

 Two years later, De Palmas returned with his fourth album Un homme sans racines (A man without roots), a more intimate album with less music, but still in the same melancholic style.

 After having problems with Universal, Gérald de Palmas came back in November 2009 with his new album "Sortir" (Leaving) with the hit single "Au bord de l'eau".

 His latest album is "La beauté du geste" released in the summer of 2016.